Aaron98990/ways-of-the-game/misconduct.md

 A referee can show yellow and red cards when they enter the field of play to start the match including during the coin toss, national anthem, and referee/player walkout until they leave the field of play after the match ends.
 [The referees sends off and shows a red card for a player and some team officials after the match.](https://youtu.be/1ThajxMxIOI?t=605)

+Temporarily dismissing a player (sin bin) is the Laws [here](https://www.theifab.com/laws/latest/guidelines-for-temporary-dismissals/) and would need to be in the competition rules.
+In England, temporarily dismissing a player is mandatory for dissent across all of grassroots football from the 2019/20 season as shown in <a href="England%20Sin%20Bin.pdf" target=”_blank”>this</a> infographic.

 ## Player send-offs